Delhi LG bars govt school teachers from travelling to Finland for training: Sisodia | Education

 - India

-Amid the ongoing tussle between the Delhi government and the lieutenant governor, Deputy Chief Minister Manish Sisodia on Thursday alleged that the lieutenant governor has barred the school teachers from travelling to Finland for their training.
+Amid the ongoing tussle between the Delhi government and the lieutenant governor, Deputy Chief Minister Manish Sisodia on Thursday alleged that the LG has barred school teachers from travelling to Finland for their training.

+Lashing out at the LG, Chief Minister Arvind Kejriwal said it is unfair to stop the teachers from going abroad for training.

-No immediate reaction was available from the LG office on the allegations.
+An immediate reaction was not available from the LG office on the allegations.

 ''The national and international training received by the Delhi government school teachers contributed a lot to improve Delhi's education system.
 The LG overturned the decision taken by the chief minister and education minister in the interest of the children by unconstitutionally taking over the services department,'' he said.

+''The board exam result of Delhi government schools improved to 99.6 per cent because of our initiatives.
+Hundreds of children from our schools are getting admission in IITs and the top medical institutes. ''Even a child from a poor family is able to dream big and get admission in the best higher educational institutions in the country.
+But the LG is busy derailing Delhi's education revolution,'' he alleged.

+''Instead of helping to make that education model more glorious, the LG is focused on stopping the unique initiatives, it is very shameful,'' he said.

-Lashing out at the LG, Chief Minister Arvind Kejriwal said that it is unfair to stop the teachers from going abroad for training.
+Kejriwal said it is unfair to stop the teachers from going abroad for training.

+''We have been sending teachers of Delhi government schools abroad for training.
+It has contributed a lot in the education revolution in Delhi.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)